getporter/porter/docs/content/install.md

 # Install Script Parameters

 The installation scripts provide the following parameters.
-Paramters can be specified with environment variables for the macOS and Linux scripts, and on Windows they are named parameters in the script.
+Parameters can be specified with environment variables for the macOS and Linux scripts, and on Windows they are named parameters in the script.

 ## PORTER_HOME